-This list of sample test questions is subject to updates until we review for the test.
-Last update: Wednesday, October 27, 2021
+This study guide is subject to updates until Monday October 30

+Last update: Sunday, October 29, 2023

-The real test will have less questions and you will have about 55 minutes to answer them.
+The real test will have less questions and you will have about 75 minutes to answer them.
 The usage of books or notes, or communicating with other students will not be allowed.
 You will have to give the simplest possible answer and show all your work.
 Besides looking at the sample questions below, also review all homework exercises, as questions similar to them might occur on the test.

-- 1. Prove that the number $\chi(G, n)$ of valid n-colorings of a multigraph satisfies the formula $\chi(G, n) = \chi(G e, n) \chi(G/e, n)$ .
+- 1. Prove that the number $\chi(G, n)$ of valid n-colorings of a multigraphs satisfies the formula $\chi(G, n) = \chi(G e, n) \chi(G/e, n)$ .
 Explain the meaning of this formula when there are several edges connecting the endpoints of the edge e. - 2.
 Define the chromatic polynomial of a graph and prove that it is a polynomial. - 3.
-Using the formula stated in question 1 at least once, find the chromatic polynomial of the graph shown below.
+Using the formula stated in question 1 at least once, find the chromatic polynomial of the graph shown below:

-- 4. State the three equivalent definitions of a tree. - 5.
+- 4. State the three equivalent definitions of a tree and prove that they are equivalent. - 5.
 Explain why each tree must have at least one leaf.
 (Also define leafs.) - 6.
 State the number of edges in a tree on n vertices and prove your formula using induction and the statement in the previous question. - 7.
 Explain how and why the formula on the number of edges in a tree follows from Euler's formula. - 8.
-Draw the tree whose Prüfer code is 311.
+Draw the tree whose Prüfer code is 222.
 Show all your work! - 9.
-Find the Prüfer code of the tree shown in Fig. 1 below.
+Find the Prüfer code of the tree shown in Figure 1.
 Show all your work! - 10.
 Use bubble sort to put the following list of numbers into increasing order: 4, 1, 3, 2.
 List all steps. - 11.
 What is the number of comparisons in the bubble sort algorithm, if it is used to sort a list of n-entries?
 Justify your formula. - 12.
 Use merge sort to put the following list of numbers into increasing order: 4, 1, 5, 3, 2.
 Indicate all steps in your illustration.